pythagoras-dev/pythagoras-dev/README.md

 ### Hi there 👋
+I'm Mustapha Mubarak, I'm graduate of Electrical & Computer Engineering

+- My main area of expertise is Frontend Development.

+- I use HTML, CSS (Bootstrap and Sass) & JS (React) for responsive interactive webpages and web apps.

+- I also have  experience with backend development using NodeJS, database development with MySql and Git version Control.

 - 🔭 I’m currently working on Frontend Mentors Chanllenge ...
 - 🌱 I’m currently learning React ...